fsiwi-hka/iwi-website/README.md

 ## Contributing

 If you've read this far, you probably want to do something.
 That's great!
-Everything we do is volunteer work and we are excited for everyone who's willing to jump in.
+Everything we do is volunteer work, and we are excited for everyone who's willing to jump in.
 We hope this list helps with your decision on what to do:

 * [First, read our contribution guidelines](./docs/contribute.md)